 We support hydro-electric power schemes in appropriate locations as relatively low-impact renewable sources of energy.
 Local run-of-the-river schemes which have been given planning consent should have limited impact on the environment or landscape around them, once the construction phase is over.
 However, we have become increasingly aware of tracks which haven’t been well-built or where restoration works haven’t been carried out afterwards in accordance with planning conditions set by the local authority.
 We are gathering evidence of such tracks and passing this on to the relevant planning authority so that enforcement action may be taken.

 It’s important that the Scottish government stresses the need for developers to adhere to planning conditions and that planning authorities are monitoring developments during the construction phase and then carrying out enforcement action where required.
-The government needs to ensure that the recent growth in hydro schemes in remote areas doesn’t inadvertently lead to significant environmental and landscape damage across the country.
+The government needs to ensure that the recent growth in hydro schemes in remote areas doesn’t inadvertently lead to significant. long-term environmental and landscape damage across the country.